Ex Astris Scientia

 Annotations

-2) Compared to the pilot version (2254-2264) and the largely identical original Constitution class as it appeared in TOS (2264-2268) the changes to the re-imagined "Star Trek (2009)" vessel are substantial.
+2. Compared to the pilot version (2254-2264) and the largely identical original Constitution class as it appeared in TOS (2264-2268) the changes to the re-imagined "Star Trek (2009)" vessel are substantial.
 Its proportions are roughly similar, retaining the basic saucer-neck-engineering-nacelle configuration.
 The secondary hull and the "organic" nacelles are totally new.
 There is a spinning "fan" in the Bussard collector, and the fins at the nacelle aft end have movable segments.
-The saucer is essentially the same as the one of the TMP refit, and hence different than the somewhat smaller one of the TOS Enterprise.
-Some of its details such as the windows and the three stripes on the edge even seem to be identical.
+The saucer is similar as the one of the TMP refit, and hence different than the somewhat smaller one of the TOS Enterprise.
+Some of its details such as the windows and the three stripes on the edge even seem to be identical to the TMP version.
 The bridge dome is a bit like in TMP and very different than on the TOS model.

-3) The locations for the ship seen in the film are: bridge, sickbay, crew quarters, corridors, engineering and the transporter room.
-The playful interior of the bridge is nothing like in TOS but like a generic 24th century bridge.
+5. The playful interior of the bridge is in contrast to the purism of TOS.
 There is a real window instead of a viewscreen.
-Other rooms have been totally restyled as well.
-The corridors now have round cross-sections.
-The interior of the engineering section looks like a 20th century industrial complex.
+The corridors have round cross-sections.
+The interior of the engineering section looks like what it actually is: a brewery.
 There are largely no recognizable decks in this section, and much of the volume is filled with a maze of water pipes.
-This is very different than on any other Federation ship of any era, and it begs the question whether the huge filming set (an actual brewery as it seems) would fit into the engineering hull at all.
+The warp core (first seen in STID) is a huge (yet realistic) piece of machinery.
+This is very different than on any Prime Universe Federation ship.
+It also begs the question whether the huge filming set would fit into the engineering hull at all.
 In a similar fashion, the shuttlebay may be too small for the many bulky (>10m long) new shuttles, which are stacked in some sort of shelves on two levels on either side of the shuttlebay.
-Here the shuttlebay looks like it is at least 40m across, but that has to be a scaling error.
+Here the shuttlebay looks like it is at least 40m across.

-4) Since the new Enterprise is different because history has been altered, there is no need for an in-universe justification why it doesn't look like the TOS ship.
+6. Since the new Enterprise is different because history has been altered, there is no need for an in-universe justification why it doesn't look like the TOS ship.
 There is no need to make the design fit in any fashion.
-Still, it is true that the re-imagination would be somewhat plausible as a predecessor of the Enterprise refit of 2271 mainly because of the saucer, but only as a direct predecessor.
-It would be very odd to build a new ship in 2258 with features that the refit would have as late as in 2271, only to regress to a more basic style for just five years between 2264 and 2269.
-Regarding the saucer that looks just like the one of TMP, it would have been a nice nod if Spock had arrived earlier and had given the plans of this ship to Starfleet.
+Still, it is true that the re-imagination would be somewhat plausible as a predecessor of the Enterprise refit of 2271 mainly because of the saucer.
+It would have been a nice nod if Spock had arrived earlier and had given the plans of this ship to Starfleet.
 But up to the point when the Narada shows up above Vulcan no one in the Federation is even aware that history has been altered.

 Class specifications